Secodis/TSS-WEB/Controls/SSDLC_Secure-Dev-Environment.md

 1. **Secure Execution Nodes:** Pipeline jobs MUST be executed on nodes (or runners) with restricted permissions and network access, that are at least seperated for each environment.

-2. **Use of Shared Nodes:** Shared nodes MUST NOT be used for applications or services with different security classifications.
+2. **Limit Use of Shared Nodes:** Shared nodes MUST NOT be used for applications or services with different security classifications.

 3. **Isolate Untrusted Pipelines:** Pipelines that execute untrusted code SHOULD be isolated with no access to sensitive ressources (e.g. secrets).